MicrosoftDocs/azure-dev-docs/articles/java/ee/weblogic-server-azure-virtual-machine.md

 ### Option 1: Use password

-This option is to use password for VM authentication, following the steps to provide values:
+This option configures a simple username/password pair for VM authentication.
+Follow these steps to provide values:

 1. Under **Authentication type**, leave the default value **Password**.
 1. Fill in `wlsVmAdmin2022` for **Password**.
 Use the same value for the confirmation field.

 ### Option 2: Generate new Key pair

-With this option, the offer will generate public key source.
-After the offer passes validation, you'll get a pop-up window to download the SSH key.
+This option generates a public key pair, installing the public key on the server.
+After the offer passes validation, you'll get a pop-up window to download the SSH key pair.

-Follow the steps to provide values for the WLS deployment:
+Follow these steps to provide values for the WLS deployment:

 1. Under **Authentication type**, select **SSH Public Key**.
 1. Under **SSH public key source**, select **Generate new key pair**.
 1. Fill in `wlsKeyAdmin2022` for **Key pair name**.

-When you have completed the offer validation, and select **Create**, you'll then get a pop-up window to, select **Download private key and create resource**.
+When you have completed the offer validation, and select **Create**.
+You'll then get a pop-up window.
+Select **Download private key and create resource**.
 This will download the SSH key as a .pem file.

 :::image type="content" source="media/weblogic-server-azure-virtual-machine/download-private-key-and-create-resources.png" alt-text="Download private key and create resource":::

-Once the .pem file is downloaded, you might want to move it somewhere on your computer where it's easy to point to from your SSH client.
+Once the .pem file is downloaded, you might want to move it somewhere on your computer where it's easy to reference from your SSH client.

 ### Option 3: Use an SSH public key stored in Azure